abbyazari/vSWIM/README.md

 ```
 @article{Azari2024,
 author = {Azari A. R. and Abrahams, E. and Sapienza, and F. and Halekas, J. and Biersteker, J. and
-Mitchell, D. L. and P ́erez, F. and Marquette, M. and Rutala, M. J. and Bowers, C. F. and
+Mitchell, D. L. and Pérez, F. and Marquette, M. and Rutala, M. J. and Bowers, C. F. and
 Jackman, C. M. and Curry, S. M.},
 doi = {arXiv: ?},
 journal = {Submitted to Journal of Geophysical Research: Machine Learning and Computation},